1. Natural fever reduction

-The cooling properties of papaya leaves can help reduce fever, bringing comfort and ease to the patient.
+The cooling properties of papaya leaves can help reduce fever, bringing a comfortable and pleasant feeling to patients.

-Dengue fever can cause a decrease in platelet count, which is important for blood clotting.
-Some studies have shown that components in papaya leaves can help increase platelet count, aiding in the recovery process.
+Dengue fever can cause a decrease in platelet count, an important factor in blood clotting.
+Some studies show that the ingredients in papaya leaves can help increase platelet count, supporting the recovery process.

 3. Anti-inflammatory properties